-National and Assured obviously brought this action to compel the City to make payments to them with respect to the bonds.
-However, to avoid the City's anticipated defenses, the monolines crafted their Complaint to seek only declaratory and injunctive relief as to certain provisions of the RMFA.
-In particular, the monolines seek decrees stating that the City must deposit its ad valorem tax revenues into certain Debt Retirement Funds (Compl., ¶¶ 57-59), requiring the City to segregate and to not commingle the ad valorem tax revenues with the City's other funds (id., ¶¶ 60-62), prohibiting the City from using its ad valorem tax revenues for any purpose other than repaying bondholders (id., ¶¶ 63-65), and barring the City from granting super-priority status or any other interest to any other creditor or person that would impair the monolines' interests (id., ¶¶ 66-68).
-Finally, plaintiffs request injunctive relief enjoining the City to comply with any declaratory relief they are granted (id., ¶¶ 69-70).
+Ambac obviously brought this action to compel the City to make payments to Ambac with respect to the bonds.
+However, to avoid various defenses Ambac anticipates the City will raise, it crafted its Complaint to seek only declaratory and injunctive relief as to certain provisions of the RMFA.
+In particular, Ambac seeks decrees stating that the City must deposit its ad valorem tax revenues into certain Debt Retirement Funds (Compl., ¶¶ 57-59), requiring the City to segregate and to not commingle the ad valorem tax revenues with the City's other funds (id., ¶¶ 6062), prohibiting the City from using its ad valorem tax revenues for any purpose other than repaying bondholders (id., ¶¶ 63-65), and barring the City from granting super-priority status or any other interest to any other creditor or person that would impair Ambac's interests (id., ¶¶ 66-68).
+Finally, Ambac requests injunctive relief enjoining the City to comply with any declaratory relief Ambac is granted (id., ¶¶ 69-70).

-In addition to the City, the monolines also have sued four City officials in their official and also in their personal capacity.
-Plaintiffs rely upon a provision of the RMFA that makes officials "personally liable to the municipality or to a holder of a municipal security for loss or damage arising from his or her failure."
-Compl., ¶ 47 (emphasis supplied by the monolines, and not in original statutory text).
+In addition to the City, Ambac also has sued four City officials in their official and also in their personal capacity.
+Ambac relies upon a provision of the RMFA that makes officials "personally liable to the municipality or to a holder of a municipal security for loss or damage arising from his or her failure."
+Compl., ¶ 47 (emphasis supplied by Ambac).